manjufy/nodejs-backend-starter/Readme.md

     1. `eslint` should have an opinionated format
     2. `nyc` should aim for test coverage of `80%` across lines, statements, and branches
     3. `pre-push` should run the tests before allowing pushing using `git`
+    4. `winston` should be used to replace console logs and all errors should be logged as well.
+Logs should go to disk.
 2. Ensure that tooling is connected to `npm test`
 3. Create a separate pull request against `master` with the linter fixes and merge it
 4. Create a separate pull request against `master` to increase code coverage to acceptable thresholds and merge it